-Our Aviara portfolio of luxury recreational day boats was designed in-house with the vision to create pleasure crafts that defy compromise.
+The Aviara portfolio of luxury recreational day boats was designed in-house with the vision to create pleasure crafts that defy compromise.
 The Aviara brand drew on MasterCraft's legacy of quality.
 Aviara's boat designs were inspired by four product design principles - Progressive Style, Elevated Control, Modern Comfort and Quality Details.
-Aviara's models consist of the AV32, a 32-foot luxury bowrider, the AV36, a 36-foot luxury bowrider, the AV40, the brand's flagship 40-foot luxury bowrider, and beginning in fiscal 2024, AV28, a 28-foot luxury bowrider, for the ultimate on-the-water experience.
-All models are available in either outboard or sterndrive propulsion, and Aviara's retail prices range from approximately \$200,000 to over \$1,300,000.
-We believe there will be significant model expansion opportunities for Aviara in the future.
+Aviara's models consist of the AV28, a 28-foot luxury bowrider, the AV32, a 32-foot luxury bowrider, the AV36, a 36-foot luxury bowrider, and the AV40, the brand's flagship 40-foot luxury bowrider, for the ultimate on-the-water experience.
+All models are available in either outboard or sterndrive propulsion, along with a forward-facing drive AV28S, and Aviara's retail prices range from approximately \$225,000 to over \$1,300,000.